Yanbu: Yanbu Al-Sina'iya

 Yanbu Al-Sina'iya (literally "the industrial Yanbu") is the industrial city, established in 1975 by royal decree to create a Royal Commission to manage the effort to build a new modern city.
 It is the southernmost part of Yanbu city.
 Yanbu Al-Sina'iya is divided into two parts, the industrial area to the south, and a residential area (referred to as the Royal Commission by many locals) directly north and adjacent to the industrial area.
 The industrial area within Yanbu Al-Sina'iya is the area of all the major refineries and petrochemical installations and is still undergoing major growth.
 This area of Yanbu was a strip of undeveloped coastal desert land on the Red Sea and has been transformed into an industrial city.

 Yanbu Al-Sina'iya's residential section is near the Royal Commission Headquarters.
 It has amenities such as many international chain and local restaurants, two shopping malls, various shopping centers, supermarkets of various sizes, hospitals, banks, and coffee shops.
-The Moevenpick Hotel, Yanbu's newest hotel, is located here, as is The Cove, a gated private residential housing compound built around a large private lagoon.
+The Movenpick Hotel, Yanbu's newest hotel, is located here, as is The Cove, a gated private residential housing compound built around a large private lagoon.
 Yanbu Al Sinaiyah is home to Yanbu Industrial College, created for training and imparting knowledge for the students and workforce of the industry.
 Yanbu International School was also located here, prior to its closing in 2018.

 The majority of Yanbu's Western expatriate population is found living in the Royal Commission.
 The rest of the residents of Yanbu Al-Sina'iya tend to be upper-middle and upper-class Saudi citizens, upper-class Asians, and upper-class Arab and Middle Eastern residents.
 The residential area of Yanbu Al-Sina'iya has a more modern, clean, and organized feel to it than the downtown area.
 It is also greener.

 A new waterfront project has been launched in the coastline of Yanbu Industrial City.
 The total area of this project is 12 km.
 The project consists of four phases.
 The first phase is made of a campground equipped with the needed facilities.
 The second phase is made up of gardens, marina and a number of islands.
 The third phase has a recreation area, hotel and other facilities.
 The fourth phase has an aquarium.

 Climate

-Yanbu has a hot desert climate (Köppen climate classification BWh) with very hot summer like weather year round.
+Yanbu has a hot desert climate (Köppen climate classification BWh) with very hot summer-like weather year round.